M04ph3u2/Spring-Snake/README.md

 ## Installation of the Docker component
 1. Clone the repository at https://github.com/M04ph3u2/Spring-Snake
-2. Navigate to the project directory: `cd springsnake`
+2. Navigate to the project directory: `d springsnake`
 3. Build and start the Docker containers: `docker-compose up -d`

 ## Running of the Python CLI client